-Under the UFDA, a party must file the same notice of deposition that would be used in the trial court and then serve the witness with a subpoena under the law of the trial court.
-If a motion to compel is necessary, it must be filed in the witness's home court.
-Other states require that a notice of deposition be shown to a clerk or judge in the deponent's home court, after which a subpoena will automatically issue.
-Still other states require a letter rogatory requesting the trial court to issue a subpoena.
+Under the UFDA, a party must file the same notice of deposition that would be used in the trial state and then serve the witness with a subpoena under the law of the trial state.
+If a motion to compel is necessary, it must be filed in the discovery state (the deponent's home court).
+Other states require that a notice of deposition be shown to a clerk or judge in the discovery state, after which a subpoena will automatically issue.
+Still other states require a letter rogatory requesting the trial state to issue a subpoena.
 Under the UIIPA, either an application or letter rogatory is required.
-About 20 states require an attorney in the witness's jurisdiction to file a miscellaneous action to establish jurisdiction over the witness so that the witness can then be subpoenaed.
+About 20 states require an attorney in the discovery state to file a miscellaneous action to establish jurisdiction over the witness so that the witness can then be subpoenaed.